-SSI standard
+- SSI standard

-Optional State supplement standard
+- Optional State supplement standard

-Medically needy income standard
+- Medically needy income standard

-The special income level for institutionalized persons
+- The special income level for institutionalized persons

-• A percentage of the Federal poverty level
+- A percentage of the Federal poverty level

-Specify percentage:

-The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised

-The following formula is used to determine the needs allowance:
+• The following formula is used to determine the needs allowance:

-The following for mula is used to determine the needs anowance:

 Specify formula:

-Other

-Specify:
+$\mathbf{C}$ ii.
+If the allowance for the personal needs of a waiver participant with a community spouse is different fron 1 the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.

-Select one: Allowance is the same
+Allowance is the same

 Allowance is different.

-Allowance is unferent.

 Explanation of difference:

 iii.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726:

-§435.726:

-a.
-Health insurance premiums, deductibles and co-insurance charges b.
+- a.
+Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.

-Select one:

-Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected.

-○ The State does not establish reasonable limits.

-The State uses the same reasonable limits as are used for regular (non-spousal) post-eligibility.
+- Not Applicable (see instructions)Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected. - The State does not establish reasonable limits. - The State uses the same reasonable limits as are used for regular (non-spousal) post-eligibility.

-Annandi D. Dantisipant Assass and Eligibility

-Appendix B: Participant Access and Eligibility D 5: Past Eligibility Treatment of Ironna (5, 15)

-B-5: Post-Eligibility Treatment of Income (5 of 7)